 Students pass the course if the final mark is at least 5 out of 10.
-Otherwise they fail and can attempt a second time the final exam and the written final course project.
+Otherwise they fail and have a second attempt atthe final exam.
 After that there will be no more attempts allowed until the student registers again for the course in the following academic year.